create3000/x_ite/docs/_posts/glossary.md

 ## W

 white space
 : Extra space between characters in the X3D file, created by tabs, spaces, and newlines.
 Commas are also treated as white space.
 White space adds to the readability of your files but makes them larger and thus require more transmission time.
-When you compress a file with *GZip,* unnecessry white space is automatically eliminated.
+When you compress a file with *GZip,* unnecessary white space is automatically eliminated.

 world coordinate system
 : The coordinate system for the entire scene, which is the accumulation of all transformation specified in the scene.